christlutheran/christlutheranmanhattan/src/content/pages/community.md

 ---
 title: "Our Community & Neighbors"
-description: "Christ Lutheran Church in Manhattan, KS serves neighbors from Junction City, St. George, Westmoreland, Ogden, Wamego, Pottawatomie County, and across the Flint Hills with historic Lutheran worship."
+description: "Serving Manhattan and neighbors in Junction City, Ogden, St. George, Westmoreland, Wamego, and the Flint Hills with historic Lutheran worship."
 image: /images/church.jpg
 ---